 - sudden severe headache with no known cause

 Notice the one oft-repeated word: sudden.
 When you're having a stroke, time is critical.
 Recognizing a stroke quickly means you get help sooner and may be able to minimize the amount of damage the stroke will cause.

-If you're having a stroke, you should get to the hospital as soon as possible.
+If you're having a stroke, you should call 911 and get to the hospital as soon as possible.
 Once you get there, health care professionals will obtain basic vital information such as blood pressure and heart rate and will begin a neurological examination.
 One standardized way of reporting the neurological problems and the severity of a stroke is the standardized National Institutes of Health (NIH) Stroke Scale, developed by the National Institute of Neurological Disorders and Stroke (NINDS).
 Health care professionals use the NIH Stroke Scale to measure a patient's neurological deficits by asking the patient to answer questions and to perform several physical and mental tests.

 Health care professionals also use a variety of imaging devices to evaluate stroke patients.
 The most widely used imaging procedure is the computed tomographic (CT) scan.
 It creates a series of cross-sectional images of the head and brain.
 Since it works quickly and is generally available 24 hours a day at most hospitals, the CT scan is usually one of the first tests given to patients suspected of having a stroke.
 It can rule out a hemorrhage and reveal if a tumor or other problem is causing the symptoms.